About the Darling River

 Environmental Challenges and Resilience

 In 1992, the Darling River faced a severe crisis as cyanobacterial blooms, stretching the entire length of the river, occurred.
-These toxic algae blooms were fueled by the presence of phosphorus, while other contributing factors included flow rates, turbulence, turbidity, and temperature.
+These toxic algae blooms were fuelled by the presence of phosphorus, while other contributing factors included flow rates, turbulence, turbidity, and temperature.

 In 2019, the Darling River once again made headlines when up to one million fish perished due to the drought and lack of flowing water, which stagnated the remaining water at Menindee Lakes.
 The 2019 drought was comparable to the severe Federation drought that occurred in the early 1900s, which stands as the most devastating drought in recorded history.